 Plastic has made its way into every part of the world’s ecosystems, from the Antarctic to the Mariana Trench—the deepest of all ocean water, where in May 2019 a diving team discovered a plastic bag.
 The tiny particles of plastic debris known as microplastics are harder to spot than bags or bottles but they are even more widespread, and do enormous damage.
 Predicting microplastics’ movements through rivers and into the ocean—essential to managing the problem—is the aim of one of the research groups in WUN’s Responding to Climate Change Global Challenge.
-PI Professor Bruce Sutherland (University of Alberta) talks about what the Modelling Microplastics group learned from their recent workshop.
+Principal Investigator Professor Bruce Sutherland (University of Alberta) talks about what the Modelling Microplastics group learned from their recent workshop.

 At present we can neither prevent plastic waste nor find it: astonishingly, the plastic we can observe may represent only 1 per cent of what is in the planet’s rivers and oceans.
 To develop effective policy or practical solutions it will be vital to understand and anticipate the movement and settlement of microplastics in waterways and oceans.

 As Professor Bruce Sutherland (University of Alberta) explained, this is a complex challenge: ‘one of the complications is that the range of particle sizes is enormous—from atoms and cells to up to a metre.’
 Chemical composition and shape change how microplastics move and settle.
 The accumulation of biomass on their surface also has an impact: as the plastics are eaten away over time, they become more dense and sink, rising again when the biological matter falls off.
 Turbulence caused by storms and waves can resuspend plastics that have already been deposited.